rmunate/SpellNumber/README.md

 // ]
 ```

-#### Convert Integers to Words
+### Convert Integers to Words

-You can easily convert numbers to words by defining the regional configuration to apply.
-If you don't define a regional configuration, "en" (English) will be applied by default.
+Easily convert numbers to words by specifying the desired regional configuration.
+If not specified, "en" (English) is used by default:

 ```php
 SpellNumber::value(100)->locale('es')->toLetters();